 42. There are between 2,500 and 3,500 mountain lions in Nevada.
 The animals tend to scout for food in about a 100-square-mile area, are loners for the most part, and avoid human contact if possible.
 If you spot a mountain lion nearby, face it, walk slowly backwards away from it, and try to get to a secure location (like a car or house) as soon as possible.
 If you run, the lion’s hunting instinct will make it want to chase you.

 43. Even though the chances of dangerous deer encounters, as in car crashes, are a common danger, people tend to perceive mountain lions and rattlesnakes as the biggest dangers in Nevada.
 The truth is that deer-car crashes actually result in hundreds of serious injuries and some deaths every few years, while mountain lion attacks are extremely rare.

 44. In the city of Las Vegas, Nevada, people consume about 60,000 pounds of shrimp every day.
 That’s more than the rest of the US.

 45. Nearly two-thirds of the wild horses in the US can be found in Nevada.
 Most of these animals were brought here during the settlement of the West.

 46. Las Vegas, Nevada is known as the “Entertainment Capital of the World.”

 47. The films “Sister Act,” “The Muppets,” and many other feature films have been shot in Reno since 1947.

-51. One of Reno’s top tourist destinations, the National Automobile Museum is an interactive collection of displays, activities, and one-of-a-kind vehicles from history and the future.
+50. One of Reno’s top tourist destinations, the National Automobile Museum is an interactive collection of displays, activities, and one-of-a-kind vehicles from history and the future.
 There are four galleries full of historic cars, odd vehicles and even some of the Moon Rover contraptions.
 Top attractions at the National Automobile Museum include a 1913 Mercer, a 1961 Beatnik Bandit, and a 1907 Thomas Flyer.